kakrusch/docana-project-luka/README.md

 - we expect differences

 literature

 Jung, 2008

-Condon (1986): verbal okay has 3 pragmatic uses in decision-making interaction
+ - Condon (1986): verbal okay has 3 pragmatic uses in decision-making interaction
-   1. the beginning of the entire discourse.
+      - the beginning of the entire discourse.
-   2.  the transition from a non-decision sequence frame to a decision discourse
+      - the transition from a non-decision sequence frame to a decision discourse
-   3.   the transition from one decision sequence to the next
+      - the transition from one decision sequence to the next
-   4. Marker of transition
+      - Marker of transition
-Beach (1993):
+   - Beach (1993):
-   1. free-standing receipt marker
+      - free-standing receipt marker
-   2. Again marker of discourse transitions
+      - Again marker of discourse transitions

+Adegbija and Bello, 2019
-Burchfield (1982)
+   - Burchfield (1982) - american english (? - could be british)
-   1. Adjective uses: “correct,' `all right,' `satisfactory,'`good,' `well,' `everything is in order,' or `in good health'
+        1. Adjective uses: “correct,' `all right,' `satisfactory,'`good,' `well,' `everything is in order,' or `in good health
         2. Phrase: “acceptable to me”
         3. Response particle like “yes” or “certainly”
         4.  “signal social or cultural acceptance, being fashionable, having or showing prestige, belonging to a high class”
         5. Transitive Verbs
-   6.
-Adegbija, E., & Bello, J. (2001).
-The semantics of ‘okay’(OK) in Nigerian English.
-World Englishes, 20(1), 89-98.
-Nigerian uses:
+   - Nigerian uses:
         1. OK as a gap filler
         2. Expressing a sense of surprise
         3. As a marker of discourse termination “stop it!”

 #### What we did

 ## Dataset
 The dataset used is